collective/collective.subscribablesections/README.txt

            ii.
 [V] Manage requests from View on Folder

-    4. [W ] List of Member's subscriptions: a View.
+    4. [V] List of Member's subscriptions: a View.

     5. [ ] Custom Workflow (one state, maybe change display name to "Subscription required".